Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Bitcoin Order Book and Network Data

 Figure~\ref{fig:price_differences} shows the average price differences for each exchange pair.
 The heatmap shows that some exchanges exhibit quotes that tend to deviate quite systematically from (nearly) all other exchanges.
-For instance, \textit{Bitfinex}, \textit{CEX.IO}, \textit{Gatecoin} and \textit{HitBTC} quote on average higher bid prices than most other exchanges and thus exhibit large price differences when used as a sell-side market.
+For instance, \emph{Bitfinex}, \emph{CEX.IO}, \emph{Gatecoin}, and \emph{HitBTC} quote on average higher bid prices than most other exchanges and thus exhibit large price differences when used as a high-price exchange.
 Conversely, other exchange pairs do not feature large average price differences.
-For instance, there are hardly any price differences whenever \textit{Coinbase Pro} or \textit{Kraken} serve as sell-side markets.
+For instance, there are hardly any price differences whenever \emph{Coinbase Pro} or \emph{Kraken} serve as high-price exchanges.
+We report price differences similar to among others \cite{Kroeger.2017}, \cite{Choi.2018}, \cite{Makarow.2018}, and \cite{Borri.2021}.
+Consistently, we find that price differences have a tendency to be lower across exchange pairs active within the same geographical region and for exchange pairs quoting either exclusively BTC versus USD or exclusively BTC versus USDT.